ChauhanJaved/ChauhanJaved/README.md

 ### Greetings!😃

 Thank you for visiting my profile.
-I am Javed Chauhan, an experienced software developer specializing in Web and Mobile application development.
+I am Javed Chauhan, an experienced software developer specializing in Web and Mobile and Windows application development.
 Over the years, I've collaborated with a diverse range of businesses, both large and small.
 My dedication to client satisfaction is paramount, and I pride myself on maintaining transparency and integrity.
 When partnering with me, not only will you receive high-quality results, but I also strive to exceed your expectations, delivering work that resonates with excellence.

 ### My Skills:

-* Primary Focus: **REACT JS**
+* Primary Focus:
-* Frontend: React.js , Bootstrap
+  * Frontend: **REACT JS**
+* Familiar With
   * Backend: Express.js, Node.js
   * Database: MongoDB
 * Version Control & Code Collaboration: GitHub

 ### My Team: